How to Build a Software for an Accounting Company

 To enable one of the key functions of tax software for your use case, you can add a diverse set of features.
 Firstly, it can be money turnover tracking itself.
 For each client, there should be a screen where you overview all their transactions and cash flow as well as manage it.

-For this purpose, it might be useful to integrate customers’ accounting with the software so all transactions would be automatically recorded.
-Plus, if clients already have books, they can provide you with access to it so you can help them with that as well.
+For this purpose, it might be useful to integrate customers’ accounting with the software so all transactions are automatically recorded.
+Plus, if clients already have books, they can provide you with access to them so you can help them with that as well.

-If we’re talking about the cash flow, your clients can simply take a photo of the receipt and attach it to any transaction.
-Plus, it makes communication easier since they won’t have to explain different transactions for you.
+If we’re talking about cash flow, your clients can simply take a photo of the receipt and attach it to any transaction.
+Plus, it makes communication easier since they don’t have to explicitly explain different transactions to you.